Truck Accident Attorneys

 Truck accidents are different from car accidents because the trucking industry is highly regulated by the government.
 Federal and state rules require that trucking companies follow strict guidelines regarding the hiring/training of drivers, a driver's hours of service, and more.
 If a truck driver, trucking company, or a third-party violated any of these regulations, then they can be held liable for any injuries.

+Unlike a car accident, where the negligent driver is held liable for an accident, truck accidents can have several potentially liable parties.
 Liability for truck accidents can fall on one or more of the following:

 - Truck driver